aitov/RMS-Related/devices/DS3231/config.md

 Manual on RMS Github (for Pi 3 but will work for Pi 4) : https://github.com/CroatianMeteorNetwork/RMS/blob/master/Guides/rpi3_rtc_setup.md

-But for raspberry Py 4 you could skip items:
+But for raspberry Pi 4 you could skip items:
 6. Install the NTP daemon and
 7. Edit /etc/rc.local and add the hwclock command above the line that says exit 0